 A Brief Description of the Divorce Process in the State of Texas

 This web page outlines seven basic steps in the divorce process in Texas.
 Each and every divorce is different, however, because each and every marriage is different.
 For example, not every divorce is going to need a temporary orders hearing.
 (Here is why everyone does not need to spend the time and money to get Temporary Orders drafted by your attorney and signed by a judge: You can be divorced in Texas in as little as 60 days.
-If we expect the divorce to be finalized in a relatively short time, that reduces the need to spend the time and money to get a judge to listen to some evidence at a temporary orders hearing and to sign some temporary orders that will only be effective for a couple of months until the final divorce decree is signed by the judge.)
+If we expect the divorce to be finalized in a relatively short time, that reduces the need to spend the time and money to get a judge to listen to some evidence at a temporary orders hearing and to sign some temporary orders that will only be effective for a couple of months until the final divorce decree is signed by the judge.
+Temporary orders become completely irrelevant once a final divorce decree is signed by a judge.)

-Not every divorce case is going to need an extensive discovery phase since sometimes both spouses already have a real good idea of what all the marital assets and debts are.
+Not every divorce case is going to need an extensive discovery phase since frequently both spouses already have a real good idea of what all the marital assets and debts are.

 You should seek the advice of an experienced attorney if you are thinking about filing for divorce.
 Please feel free to contact Ken Crain at 512-869-0131 to schedule a divorce consultation.
 I will gladly speak to you on the phone for a few minutes about your situation for no charge.
 If you prefer to come in to my office, I offer divorce consultations in my office for $250 for up to one hour of face to face discussion in my office.